cjrh/aiomsg/README.rst

 - *Automatic reconnection*

-The connecting end will automatically reconnect.
+These sockets automatically reconnect.
 You don't have to write special code for it.
 If the bind end (a.k.a "server") is restarted, the connecting end will automatically reconnect.
 This works in either direction.
 Try it! run the demo code and kill one of the processes.